rabbitmq/ra/README.md

 ## Project Maturity

-This library is maturing and is currently in a pre-1.0 phase.
-This means that the primary APIs (`ra`, `ra_machine` modules) and on disk formats are unlikely to change significantly until 1.0 is tagged but _may_ need to be if deemed necessary.
+This library has been extensively tested and is suitable for production use.
+This means the primary APIs (`ra`, `ra_machine` modules) and on disk formats will be backwards-compatible going forwards in line with Semantic Versioning.
+Care has been taken to version all on-disk data formats to enable frictionless future upgrades.

 ### Status